Neighborhoods Ready for School

 NRFS goals, programs, and activities align with the 2026 Alameda County vision to advance health equity.
 The Alameda County Public Health Department found disparities existing in zip codes within miles from each other.
 These significant gaps could indicate a life expectancy difference of up to 15 year.

 NRFS was a response to leverage these insights, specifically through a place-based approach.
-NRFS creates the infrastructure for neighborhoods to uplift themselves; making sure that not only families have everything they need but the neighborhood.
-NRFS also helps bridge program relationships to increase capacity building within neighborhoods.
+NRFS creates the infrastructure for neighborhoods to uplift themselves.

 Meeting the Challenges of the COVID-19 Pandemic